Capati/wgpu-odin/examples/README.md

 ./build_win.bat cube_textured
 ```

+To run the examples you need `wgpu_native.dll` along side the examples executables, just place this file in the `build` directory.
+Examples that use the framework need `SDL2.dll` that can be copied from your Odin installation in `\vendor\sdl2\SDL2.dll` to the `build` directory.

-Examples that use the framework, the `Direct3D-12` is enforced, if you want to use `Vulkan`, provide the config as `-define:WGPU_BACKEND_TYPE=Vulkan`:
+If you want to enforce `DirectX 12`, provide the config as `-define:WGPU_BACKEND_TYPE=D3D12`:

 ```bat
 set ARGS=-o:speed ^